JoyberryStudios/joyberrystudios.github.io/_posts/2021-10-08-decorateForHalloween.md

 No big trip to Home Goods to buy plastic decorations that I have to store in my basement for next year.

 I prefer quick things that I can make with what I have on hand, which in this case was just some black cardstock and my printer!

+## Access the Free Downloads

 I’ve made all of these images as PDFs and SVGs all available in my [freebies library, accessible by joining my mailing list!](https://mailchi.mp/5d375d2a784f/joyberry)

 ## Paper Bats